FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ## Server connectivity (upstream)

----
-In the upstream direction IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected USB devices using IP transport or using [Aruba IoT server connection type](#aruba-iot-interface---server-connection-types) depended transport protocols and data encapsulations.
+In the upstream direction IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using an [Aruba IoT server connection type](#aruba-iot-interface---server-connection-types) depended transport protocol and data encapsulation.

 USB-to-ethernet connectivity only requires applying a [wired-ap port profile](#wired-ap-profile) to the APs USB port.

+> **_Note:_**
+Vendor specific USB implementations like _SES Imagotag Electronic Shelf Labels (ESL)_ are using IP transport with a [vendor specific configuration](#vendor-specific-implementations).

 Aruba IoT interface upstream connectivity is configured using [iot transport profiles](#iot-transport-profile).

+> **_Note:_**
+Up to 4 iot transport profiles can be concurrently enabled per Aruba Instant AP or ArubaOS AP-group.
+> This allows to run up to 4 IoT applications concurrently e.g., Aruba Meridian Beacon Management + Aruba Meridian Asset Tracking + 3rd Party BLE Asset Tracking + EnOcean.

 ### **Server connection types**

 The Aruba IoT interface supports vendor specific and generic [IoT server connections](#aruba-iot-interface---server-connection-types).

-The following generic connection types allow IoT data forwarding for multiple use cases and IoT protocols.
+The following generic connection types allow IoT data forwarding for different IoT connectivity (downstream) protocols.

 #### **_Telemetry-Https_**

+The _Telemetry-Https_ connection type can be use to send supported IoT data payloads

 - HTTP or HTTPS
 - JSON